TheAdamRivers/Epstein-GPT/README.md

         if text.startswith("Summary:"):
             summary = text
         elif text.startswith("Key points:"):
-            # Skip key points in the main chat display for now
             continue
         else:
-            # First non-summary, non-key-points text is treated as main answer
             if raw is None:
                 raw = text

-    # Fallback: if we didn't find a clear raw answer, join all text parts
     if raw is None:
         texts: List[str] = []
         for part in parts: